khanhptnk/yrc/docs/source/algorithms/logit.rst

 Logit Algorithms
 =============

 The novice computes a confidence score based on its output logits.
-It makes a help request when the score is below a threshold.
+It issues a help request whenever the score is below a threshold.

 **Notation:**